CSCfi/ELK-demo/README.md

 Requires a secrets.yml in ansible/secrets.yml

-Example of that is found in ansible/roles/ansible-elk-httpd/defaults/main.yml
+Example of that file is found in ansible/roles/ansible-role-elk-httpd/defaults/main.yml